L483/LIVE-setup/README.md

 ## Prerequisites

-1. Having CUDA compatible hardware, i.e., an Nvidia GPU (the script will install the Nvidia CUDA toolkit in version 11.7)
+1. Having CUDA compatible hardware, the script will install the Nvidia CUDA toolkit in version 11.7
 2. Instantiating a **fresh** installation of **Ubuntu 18.04 LTS**
 3. Pulling this repository